 Now, who couldn’t use help with at least one of these things?

-So now that you have seen how healthy a beet is for you, start your garden plan to plant lots of beets this year.
+So now you have seen how healthy a beet is for you, start your garden plan to plant lots of beets this year.

 Easy to grow

 I sprinkle the row lightly to make sure they have enough water to germinate the seed.
 I want it to soak down and get the seeds wet but not too much water and wash the seeds.
 Also, it is important to keep moist until they germinate.
 Our ground tends to crust over so the seed can’t push through if it gets to dry.
+For this reason I sprinkle the row of beets a couple times a day.

 Choosing which variety